StockNews.com Initiates Coverage on International Tower Hill Mines (NYSEAMERICAN:THM)

-Research analysts at StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research note issued on Thursday.
-The firm set a “sell” rating on the mining company’s stock.
+Research analysts at StockNews.com began coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Free Report) (TSE:ITH) in a research report issued to clients and investors on Sunday.
+The brokerage set a “sell” rating on the mining company’s stock.

 Institutional Inflows and Outflows

-An institutional investor recently raised its position in International Tower Hill Mines stock.
-Virtu Financial LLC boosted its stake in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 314.9% during the 4th quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 61,808 shares of the mining company’s stock after acquiring an additional 46,910 shares during the period.
-Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 as of its most recent filing with the SEC.
-55.34% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in International Tower Hill Mines stock.
+Renaissance Technologies LLC grew its position in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 187.3% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 215,462 shares of the mining company’s stock after acquiring an additional 140,462 shares during the period.
+Renaissance Technologies LLC owned about 0.11% of International Tower Hill Mines worth $211,000 at the end of the most recent quarter.
+55.34% of the stock is owned by hedge funds and other institutional investors.

 International Tower Hill Mines Ltd., a mineral exploration company, engages in the acquisition, exploration, and development of mineral properties.
 It holds or has rights to acquire interests in the Livengood gold project covering an area of approximately 19,546 hectares located to the northwest of Fairbanks, Alaska.